NVIDIA/spark-rapids/docs/download.md

 	gpg: Good signature from "NVIDIA Spark (For the signature of spark-rapids release jars) <sw-spark@nvidia.com>"

 ### Release Notes
-* Improve support for Unity Catalog on Databricks.
+* Improve support for Unity Catalog on Databricks
+* Added support for parse_url PATH
+* Added support for array_filter
+* Added support for Spark 3.4.3
-* For updates on RAPIDS Accelerator Tools, please visit [this link](https://github.com/NVIDIA/spark-rapids-tools/releases).
+* For updates on RAPIDS Accelerator Tools, please visit [this link](https://github.com/NVIDIA/spark-rapids-tools/releases)

 For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/NVIDIA/spark-rapids/blob/main/CHANGELOG.md).